riak/riak.github.io/versioned_docs/version-2.0.0/using/reference/snmp.md

 Riak needs to be restarted for configuration changes to take affect.

-**Note**: Prior to Riak Enterprise 0.13, SNMP configuration values were not reloaded during a restart.
+:::note Prior to Riak Enterprise 0.13, SNMP configuration values were not reloaded during a restart.

 To force Riak to reload SNMP configuration files on startup: